To sign up during the 3DPrinterOS rollout

 How do I pay for my print job?

 When you pick up your 3D print you can pay via the payment methods accepted by CopyTech which include TechCASH, cash, and credit card.
 You can also use the MIT Mobius App to pay with TechCASH, including MakerBucks.

 Currently the printers we have are set up to print in PLA – Polylactic Acid.
 PLA is a biodegradable thermoplastic aliphatic polyester derived from renewable resources, such as corn starch or sugarcane.

 What colors are available?

-At this time, we are limited to the colors that are loaded into the printer which will usually be MIT red, a light blue or gray.
-To see which color is setup on a given printer, visit the printer’s Dashboard and on the right hand side near the top.
-Currently we have two printers operating in CopyTech so you can choose which printer to submit your job based on loaded color or based on the queue for the printer.
-See How to select the other printer for instructions.
+At this time, we are limited to the colors that are loaded into the printer which will usually be MIT red, white, light blue, or gray.
+The color of filament that is loaded into a particular printer will be shown in the printer list in 3DPrinterOS.
+We currently we have two printers operating in CopyTech so you can choose which printer to submit your job based on loaded color or based on the queue for the printer.

 When will my job be done?